Content Writing is a challenging task.

 Even if you have a great deal of writing skill and dexterity, you need to be disciplined to keep churning out top-notch, valuable content every time.

-However challenging it may be, there are some content writing tools I use which makes the journey a smooth sail.
+However challenging it may be, there are some content writing tools I use that make the journey a smooth sail.

 As a freelance content writer, these five content writing tools have helped me work more efficiently and helped me produce quality content consistently.